Maliak Alieva

 Maliak Alieva (born 8 March 1995) is a Russian para table tennis player.
 She won the silver medal in the women's individual C6 event at the 2020 Summer Paralympics held in Tokyo, Japan.
 She also won one of the bronze medals in the women's team 6–8 event.
+In 2024, she won a bronze medal at the Summer Paralympics held in Paris, France.